 Little Terns at Chesil Beach

 These tiny birds, weighing less than a tennis ball, arrive in Dorset after an epic journey from West Africa in order to nest and raise their chicks on the huge pebble bank.
-However, Little Terns are the second rarest breeding sea bird in the UK, with less than 2000 breeding pairs.
+However, little erns are the second rarest breeding sea bird in the UK, with less than 2000 breeding pairs.
 They struggle to raise their young – as ground nesters they are extremely vulnerable to predators, habitat loss and disturbance.
 The Chesil colony, which is the only one in the South West, dropped from 100 pairs of birds in 1997 to none at all in 2009.
-This led to the creation of the Chesil Little Tern project, which helps protect the colony, with great success.
-In 2018 there were an estimated 25 fledglings.
+This led to the creation of the Chesil Little Tern Project, which helps to protect and nurture the colony.

-One of the best way to see these highly protected birds without disturbing them is from the daily trips on the Fleet Explorer, with two special Tern watching trips running as well.
-There are also guided walks.
+One of the best way to see these highly protected birds without disturbing them is to join a guided walk or a daily trip on the Fleet Explorer in the summer months when there are often special tern watching trips running as well.

 About Little Terns

 Shortly after arriving back in Dorset, the courtship process begins with an aerial display and males trying to entice females by offering them a small fish.
-The pair will then ‘prospect’ for a nest site – in reality just a dip in the pebbles - before laying 2-3 well camouflaged eggs.
-The chicks will hatch 18 – 22 days later, and grow quickly - within a few days are running around the beach and Fleet foreshore.
+The pair will then ‘prospect’ for a nest site – in reality just a dip in the pebbles - before laying two to three well camouflaged eggs.
+The chicks will hatch 18 – 22 days later, and grow quickly - within a few days, they are running around the beach and Fleet foreshore.
 Fledglings will stay on the beach near the colony and continue to be fed by their parents for several weeks as they practice and perfect their fishing and diving skills.
 In August, the whole colony will migrate south again.

-Little Tern is protected under Appendix 1 of the Wildlife & Countryside Act, and is Amber listed.
+Little terns are protected under Appendix 1 of the Wildlife & Countryside Act, and the species is on the Amber list.

-Before 2013, a high proportion of the eggs weren’t hatching, and it was suspected that this was due to chilling – Chesil Beach is very drafty!
+In the early days, a high proportion of the eggs weren’t hatching, and it was suspected that this was due to chilling – Chesil Beach is very draughty!
 The wardens tried putting down sand patches to insulate the eggs and this dramatically increased hatching success.
 Installing sand patches is now a regular part of the project – the majority of birds select sand patches to nest on, and sand is placed under any that have nested straight on the pebbles.